-The Parents Matter!
-Program is 5-week, 12.5-hour series for caretakers and guardians of children in early adolescence (9-12 years).
+The Birds and Bees: Parents Matter! is 6-week, 12-hour Virtual series for caretakers and guardians of children in early adolescence (9-12 years).
 Parents Matter! offers strategies and tools to strengthen and maintain the parent-child relationship while discussing puberty, decision making, and reducing risky behaviors as kids grow older.

-For late elementary and middle school children, this includes talking about friendships, bullying, peer pressure, and answering children’s tough questions honestly.
+For late elementary and middle school children, this includes talking about friendships, bullying, peer pressure, social media and answering children’s tough questions honestly.
 The average age a child is exposed to explicit online sexual content is 10 years old.
-PMP addresses this modern parenting issue and barriers to communication that include a lack of information, discomfort or embarrassment, and the desire for greater confidence and skills when discussing sexual matters.
-Parents Matter! focuses on parenting skills of parental monitoring, positive reinforcement, and general communication.
+Parents Matter! addresses this modern parenting issue and barriers to communication that include a lack of information, discomfort or embarrassment, and the desire for greater confidence and skills when discussing sexual matters.
+Parents Matter! focuses on parenting skills of parental monitoring, positive reinforcement, and parent-child communication.

 It works!
 Parents Matter! is an evidenced-based curriculum informed by numerous studies and research that consider the complex process parents use to navigate, guide, nurture, and protect their children from early to late adolescence.
 Currently a program of the Centers for Disease Control, Parents Matter! is community-level family prevention program designed to enhance protective parenting practices while promoting parent-child discussions about sexuality and sexual risk reduction (CDC.gov/parentsmatter/program.asp).